Mental DailyMental Daily

 SHARE

-In the study, published in Menopause, researchers turned to over 2,000 postmenopausal women to better comprehend the correlation between estrogen and cognitive decline, as highlighted in previous findings.
+In the study, which was published in Menopause, researchers surveyed over 2,000 postmenopausal women in an effort to better understand the correlation between estrogen and cognitive decline, which has been highlighted by previous research.

-“Although the assessment of the risk-to-benefit balance of hormone therapy use is complicated and must be individualized, this study provides additional evidence for beneficial cognitive effects of hormone therapy, particularly when initiated early after menopause,” said Stephanie Faubion, Director of The North American Menopause Society.
+“Although the assessment of the risk-to-benefit balance of hormone therapy use is complicated and must be individualized, this study provides additional evidence for beneficial cognitive effects of hormone therapy, particularly when initiated early after menopause,” wrote Stephanie Faubion, Director of The North American Menopause Society, in a news release.

 “This study also underscores the potential adverse effects of early estrogen deprivation on cognitive health in the setting of premature or early menopause without adequate estrogen replacement.”